single-spa/single-spa.js.org/website/versioned_docs/version-5.x/server-side-rendering-overview.md

 In the context of single page applications (SPAs), server-side rendering (SSR) refers to dynamic generation of the HTML page that is sent from web server to browser.
 In a single page application, the server only generates the very first page that the user requests, leaving all subsequent pages to be rendered by the browser.

-To accomplish server-side rendering of a SPA, javascript code is executed in NodeJS to generate the initial HTML.
+To accomplish server-side rendering of an SPA, javascript code is executed in NodeJS to generate the initial HTML.
 In the browser, the same javascript code is executed during a "hydration" process, which attaches event listeners to the HTML.
 Most popular UI Frameworks (Vue, React, Angular, etc) are capable of executing in both NodeJS and the browser, and offer APIs for both generating the server HTML and hydrating it in the browser.
 Additionally, there are popular frameworks such as NextJS and Nuxt which simplify the developer experience of server-side rendering.

 In the context of microfrontends, server-side rendering refers to assembling the HTML from multiple, separate microfrontends.
 Each microfrontend controls a fragment of the HTML sent from web server to browser, and hydrate their fragment once initialized in the browser.